odeviceblack/sscanf/README.md

 sscanf("Y_Luss", "?<MATCH_NAME_SIMILARITY=0.3>u", id);
 ```

 Will probably find `Y_Less` as the closest matching name.
 A similarity of `1.0` would return only exact matches; a similarity of `0.0` will always return something, even if the input is total gibberish.
-When set (i.e. not `-1`) this option overrides `MATCH_NAME_BEST`, but works well with all the other name matching options.
+When set (i.e. not `-1`) this option overrides `MATCH_NAME_PARTIAL`, but works well with all the other name matching options.
 This is the only float option, and so needs a tag override to read:

 ```pawn
 new Float:similarity = Float:SSCANF_Option(MATCH_NAME_SIMILARITY);